 3. Check UOM

 Around the middle of the PO suggestion window, you should see the UOM conversion boxes.
 These show you “our quantity,” which is how many you will order, and “supplier quantity,” which is the converted amount you need to order from the supplier.
 In our example, your supplier sells the wire in yards.
 So, it will show that you need to order 2,000 yards from the supplier to get the 6,000 feet you need.
 Now all that’s left is to double-check the rest of the form, and you can put in a purchase order.

 Learn More About Epicor’s Unit of Measure Concept

 Now you have everything you need to know to understand the basics of how Epicor’s Unit of Measure concept works.
 As you can see, it’s designed to make purchasing, inventory, and selling products easier.
-To learn more about this works or to get help with it, contact us today.
-One of our experts will be more than happy to answer any questions you may have about how to use your current software or help you purchase new ERP software.
+To learn more about this work or get help with it, contact us today.
+One of our experts will be more than happy to answer any questions you may have about using your current software or help you purchase new ERP software.